loudringphone/image-viewer/README.md

 end
 ```

-Overall, through experimentation and iteration, I've achieved a robust solution for tracking user views, leveraging the combined power of Stimulus, Action Cable and Redis.
+Overall, through experimentation and iteration, I've achieved a robust solution for tracking user views, leveraging the combined power of `Stimulus`, `Action Cable` and `Redis`.

 ## Gem used